rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 b. _Copy relevant files_: Place the extracted raw data files in the respective dataset folder.

+For single cell images, segmentation followed by other preprocessing steps are included in the *CropSeg.m*.
+Run the CropSeg.m from the directory spcific to the dataset you are performing preprocessing

+This step save Masks as a separate in two separate folders

-c.
-Use batch processing code to extract masks using CellPose
+For multiple cell images, Use batch processing code to generate masks using CellPose batch processing code *CellPose_Batch.ipynb*

-d.
-Save Images and Masks in two separate folders
+	Details pertaining to using CellPose can be found here [Link](https://cellpose.readthedocs.io/en/latest/index.html)

+Use the Matlab code *CropSeg.m* to save the cropped images in the *Cropped* folder in the working directory

 e.
 Use matlab code to create individual cell images, centered and noise free provided separately for datasets.